 This project will fund development of housing specifically for youth experiencing homelessness and/or aging out of foster care.

+Youth in foster care experience homelessness at high rates.
+1 in 4 youth aging out of foster care will become homeless within 4 years (https://nfyi.org/issues/homelessness/).
 Given the challenges that youth face as they leave the child welfare system, the City seeks to partner with local agencies to develop safe, permanent housing and offer supportive services.
 The project's intended outcome is to provide youth facing homelessness and those aging out of foster care with access to safe, permanent housing in the community.

 Main activities include collaborating with Continuum of Care Madison and Dane County and the Youth Homeless Demonstration Planning Grant to create an RFP, select development partners and oversee development contracts.